The term outlaw country wasn't thrown about too often in the early days.

 Peck also represents the LGBTQ+ community; as he sings of falling in love with bikers, outcasts and general bad boys, he notes his struggle to relate to the country music he loved growing up.

-Ultimately, the most prolific country outlaw of contemporary music is Lil Nas X. The 21-year-old is so against the country norm that he's now a global superstar.
+Ultimately, the most prolific outlaw of contemporary country is Lil Nas X; an artist so against the norm that he's now a global superstar.

 The rapper turned country upside down with his single 'Old Town Road', accompanied by a video in which he sports a rhinestone-adorned tassel shirt alongside Billie Ray Cyrus.